ec49ca/NLP-project-contract-comparison/tests/README.md

 # Test Suite Documentation

-This directory contains comprehensive tests for the Samvid MCP project, organized by component and functionality.
+This directory contains comprehensive tests for the MCP Server project, organized by component and functionality.

 ## 🎯 Test Status Summary